 - Relationship discounts: If you have a student loan from Laurel Road, you can get cheaper rates on a personal loan, too.

-- Good customer service support: Laurel Road’s call centers and online chat support are available six days a week, for 12 hours per day.
+- Good customer service support: Laurel Road’s call centers and online chat support are available seven days a week, with their phone service hours extending from 7 AM to 11 PM ET.
 What’s more, you don’t have to be a customer to access chat support, so it’s easier to ask real-time questions online if you’re still deciding on Laurel Road.

 - Ability to change payment due date: Did your employer change your payday?
 Or do you just prefer a different payment date?
 You can change the day your payment is due by calling or emailing the company.
 Laurel Road only lets you do this once, however, so choose wisely.